cisocrgroup/pocoweb/frontend/public_html/doc.md

 [pool](#user-content-pool) of all you user's projects or all globally pooled projects.

-Pocoweb uses two different kinds of correctable documents.  *Projects* on the one hand represent whole documents or books that should be corrected.  *Packages* on the other hand are smaller subsets of projects that contain a subset of the pages of their parent project.
+PoCoWeb uses two different kinds of correctable documents.  *Projects* on the one hand represent whole documents or books that should be corrected.  *Packages* on the other hand are smaller subsets of projects that contain a subset of the pages of their parent project.